Unik-lif/course_notes/ostep/read1.md

 #### q1:
 100 % CPU utilization. because I/O is not involved.
 #### q2:
-5 + I/O time.
+4 + I/O time.
 #### q3:
 1 + Max(4, I/O time).

 in fact, it counts.

+When I/O happens, it will cost a lot of time, the CPU will shift to other instructions to save time.
 #### q4:
 5 + I/O time

+The CPU won't work before I/O finishes, therefore it will cost a lot of time.
 #### q5:
 same as q3.
 #### q6:
 run all cpu processes out, then I/O process.
+So basically it waste a lot of resources.
 #### q7:
 act like insert.